kevin51034/Collection/README.md

 3.#Chrome extension

-This is an extension that changes all instances of there/their/they're to the wrong kind of their/there.
+This is an extension that changes all the words which indicate in the file

 4.#Flashcards